Cosium/git-code-format-maven-plugin/README.md

 "${env.M2_HOME}/bin/mvn" -f "${project.basedir}/pom.xml" git-code-format:on-pre-commit
 ```

-On `pre-commit` git phase, the hook triggers the `git-code-format:on-pre-commit` which formats the code of the modified java files.
+On `pre-commit` git phase, the hook triggers the `git-code-format:on-pre-commit` which formats the code of the modified files.

 # Advanced pre-commit pipeline hook
 If you wish to modify the output of the pre-commit hook, you can set the `preCommitHookPipeline` configuration.